-The ADIN1200 is a low power, robust, single-port, 10 Mbps and 100 Mbps Ethernet transceiver with low latency specifications primarily designed for industrial Ethernet applications.
-This design integrates an energy efficient Ethernet PHY core and all the associated common analog circuitry, input and output clock buffering, management interface and subsystem registers, and MAC interface and control logic to manage the reset and clock control and hardware pin configuration.
+The ADIN1300 is a low power, single port, Gigabit Ethernet transceiver with low latency specifications primarily designed for industrial Ethernet applications.
+This design integrates an EEE PHY core and all associated common analog circuitry, input and output clock buffering, management interface and subsystem registers, and MAC interface and control logic to manage the reset and clock control and hardware pin configuration.

-The ADIN1200 interfaces directly to twisted pair media through an external transformer and is capable of supporting cable lengths up to 180 meters when operating at 100 Mbps and 10 Mbps speeds.
+The ADIN1300 interfaces directly to twisted pair media through an external transformer and is capable of supporting cable lengths up to 150 meters at Gigabit speeds and 180 meters when operating at 100 Mbps or 10 Mbps speeds.

 When the 10 Mbps speed is selected, the device operates by default in 10BASE-Te mode using the 10BASE-Te transmit levels.
-The ADIN1200 can be configured via software to operate 10BASE-T mode using the larger 10BASE-T transmit levels.
+The ADIN1300 can be configured via software (using the B10eEn bit, see Table 104) to operate 10BASE-T mode using the larger 10BASE-T transmit levels.
 The only difference between 10BASE-Te and 10BASE-T is the transmit level.
 A PHY configured as 10BASE-Te interoperates with a 10BASE-T PHY, assuming a normal Cat-5 cable is used.

-The ADIN1200 provides a suite of diagnostic features enabling the user to analyze the quality of the link during operation or while the link is down.
+The ADIN1300 provides a suite of diagnostic features enabling the user to analyze the quality of the link during operation or while the link is down.

-Figure 20 shows a simplified overview of the main channel blocks.
-The following sections describe each block.
+Figure 19 shows a simplified overview of the main channel blocks.